-CLO Description Bloom's

-Taxonomy Level

-CLO1 State the rights of accused and the concept of fair trial; interpret the doctrine of autrfois convict and autrfois acquit; 1.4.7

-the students will be able to explain and analyze the procedure Remembering,

-beforeMagistrates.
-Understanding,

-Analyzing,

-Interpret, examine and contrast the various trial procedures under the Criminal ProcedureCode.
-1,2, 3, 4

-Remembering,

-Understanding,

-Applying,

-Analyzing,

-State , interpret and analyze the various corrective remedies like appeal, revision and referenceprovided under the Criminal 1,2, 3, 4

-Procedure Code.
-Remembering,

-Understanding,

-Applying,

-Analyzing

-Examine, explain and state the importance, salient features and the procedure under the Juvenile Justice (Care & Protection of Children) 1,2,3,7

-Act, 2015 and the Probation of Offenders Act, 1958.
-Remembering,

-Understanding,

-Applying,

-Analyzing
+CLO Description Bloom's Taxonomy Level CLO1 By the end of this course, the students will be able to state the rights of accused and the concept of fair trial; interpret 1,2, 4 the doctrine of autrfois convict and autrfois acquit; the students will be able to explain and analyze the procedure before Magistrates.
+Remembering, Understanding, Analyzing, CLO2 The students will be able to interpret , examine and contrast the various trial procedures under the Criminal Procedure 1,2, 3, 4 Code.
+Remembering, Understanding, Applying, Analyzing, CLO3 The students will be able to state , interpret and analyze the various corrective remedies like appeal, revision and reference provided under the Criminal Procedure Code.
+1,2, 3, 4 Remembering, Understanding, Applying, Analyzing CLO4 The students will be able to examine , explain and state the importance, salient features and the procedure under the Juvenile Justice (Care & Protection of Children) Act, 2015 and the Probation of Offenders Act, 1958.
+1,2, 3, 4 Remembering, Understanding, Applying, Analyzing